 WordPress plugins are essential to a WordPress website because they allow you to add additional features that are not incorporated in your theme.
 They are really handy since you don’t have to be an expert in coding in order to do it.
-The only thing you need is knowing which functionality you want to add on your website.
+The only thing you need is to know which functionality you want to add to your website.
 I am always amazed by the number of plugins that exist on WordPress.

 Table of Contents